Kully/VLAHB/README.md

 int16_t stack[STACK_MAX_SIZE]; // stack
 ```

-We will come back to this snippet but notice that we have ram in here.
-The meat of the vm looks like this:
+There are more in [vm.c](https://github.com/Kully/VLAHB/blob/master/vm.c) but the really important ones are `rom`, `ram`, `stack pointer` and the `stack`.
+We touch on these later, but notice that ram is in there.

+Scroll through vm.c some more and we get to the brains of the program:

 ```c
 switch(word0_second_half)